adammccormack/js_thermostat/README.md

 Specification:

-Thermostat starts at 20 degrees
+Thermostat starts at 20 degrees - check

 You can increase the temperature with an up function

 You can decrease the temperature with a down function